-2. Ditch cable altogether and opt for a streaming device.
+1. Cut the cable cord and opt for a streaming device.

 Okay, obviously the best way to save money here is to sell your TV and check out books from the library for entertainment.
 And maybe that works for you.
 But for the rest of us, it’s not really an option.